sjunges/sebastian-junges/index.md

 Previously, I was a PhD student at [RWTH Aachen University](https://moves.rwth-aachen.de/), under the supervision of Joost-Pieter Katoen.
 I defended my PhD thesis titled [Parameter Synthesis in Markov Models](http://doi.org/10.18154/RWTH-2020-02348) [(pdf)](http://publications.rwth-aachen.de/record/783179/files/783179.pdf) in February 2020.

-You can reach me at sjunges?berkeley.edu
+You can reach me at sjunges?berkeley.edu.

 ## Research Interest

 I am broadly interested in the automatic analysis of critical systems.
-This interest includes modelling and verification aspects.
+This interest includes both modelling and verification aspects.
 In particular, I am interested in the analysis of models that explicitly model uncertainty.

-Some models and methods I often work with are:
-- (Probabilistic) Model checking and abstraction.
-- SAT and SMT solvers.
-- Markov decision processes (MDPs), in particular also parametric or partially observable MDPs.
+I often work with probabilstic model checkers and SAT/SMT solvers and analyze extensions of Markov decision processes (MDPs), in particular also parametric or partially observable MDPs.
+My research is largely driven by the development and implementation of algorithms.
-- Fault trees, in particular their dynamic extensions.

 ## Publications